Juan Núñez III de Lara

-He was Lord of Biscay by his marriage to Maria Diaz de Haro II, daughter of Don Juan de Haro the Eye.
+He was Lord of Biscay by his marriage to María Díaz II de Haro, daughter of Don Juan de Haro the One-Eyed.
 He was also Lord of Villafranca, Oropesa, Torrelobatón, Lerma, Paredes de Nava, Castroverde and Aguilar.
 Ensign of the King and Lord Steward of Alfonso XI of Castile.
 He was a great-grandson of Alfonso X the Wise, King of Castile and León, and Louis IX, King of France.

 Family Origins

 Son of Ferdinand de la Cerda (1275–1322) and Juana Núñez de Lara the Little Dove.
-As such, he embodied the claim of his paternal grandfather, the Infante Ferdinand de la Cerda eldest son of King Alfonso X the Wise, while being heir to both the Lara holdings of his namesake maternal grandfather, Juan Núñez de Lara "the Fat", and to the lordship of Viscaya coming from his maternal grandmother Teresa Díaz of Haro.
+As such, he embodied the claim of his paternal grandfather, Infante Ferdinand de la Cerda, eldest son of King Alfonso X the Wise, while being heir to both the Lara holdings of his namesake maternal grandfather, Juan Núñez de Lara "the Fat", and to the lordship of Viscaya coming from his maternal grandmother Teresa Díaz of Haro.